Shruti Naik: Early life and education

 Naik was an undergraduate student at the University of Maryland, College Park, where she majored in cell and molecular biology.
-As an undergraduate, Naik worked in the Food and Drug Administration laboratory on identifying microbes responsible for food-related outbreaks.
-After graduating, Naik was appointed to the Naval Medical Research Center, where she looked at immune responses to traumatic brain injury.
+During this time, Naik worked in the Food and Drug Administration laboratory on identifying microbes responsible for food-related outbreaks.
+After graduating, Naik was a research technician Naval Medical Research Center, where she supported research on immune responses to traumatic brain injury.

 Naik earned her PhD at the University of Pennsylvania under the supervision of Dr. Yasmine Belkaid and Julie Segre.
 She was a Damon Runyon Cancer Research postdoctoral fellow in the laboratory of Dr. Elaine Fuchs at Rockefeller University.

 Career and research

 Naik studies how the immune system maintains the health of our tissues and organs over our lifetime.
-In particular, Naik is interested in the organs that interface with the external environment, including the skin, lungs, and gut.
+Naik is interested in the organs that interface with the external environment, including the skin, lungs, and gut.
 She has investigated inflammation and tissue regeneration, host-microbe interactions, and inflammatory diseases.
-Some notable discoveries include identifying that commensal or friendly microbes are necessary for proper developmental and function of the skin immune system, discovering that skin stem cells can sense and remember inflammation, and defining new immunological factors that control cellular adaptation to hypoxia in wound repair.
-Her lab makes fundamental discoveries that can be leveraged to treat inflammatory diseases such as psoriasis and inflammatory bowel disease, non-healing wounds, and infectious diseases.
+Her research has included studies identifying that commensal microbes are necessary for proper developmental and function of the skin immune system, showing that skin stem cells can sense inflammation and exhibit inflammatory memory, and identifying new immunological factors that control cellular adaptation to hypoxia in wound repair.
+Her laboratory studies inflammatory diseases such as psoriasis and inflammatory bowel disease, to develop therapies that not only curb inflammation but restore tissue health.

-Naik has received grant funding from many highly esteemed organizations, including National Institutes of Health, Pew Charitable Trusts, The David and Lucile Packard Foundation, Kenneth Rainin Foundation, New York Stem Cell Foundation, National Psoriasis Foundation, and LEO Foundation.
-She is currently on the Scientific Advisory Board of Seed and Keystone Symposia.
+Naik has received grant funding from many organizations, including National Institutes of Health, Pew Charitable Trusts, The David and Lucile Packard Foundation, Kenneth Rainin Foundation, New York Stem Cell Foundation, National Psoriasis Foundation, and LEO Foundation.
+She is currently on the Scientific Advisory Board of Keystone Symposia.
 In 2024, Naik was elected to serve as a Board Director for the Society for Investigative Dermatology.